Tom-Fynes/sql-101/README.md

 * [DBeaver Community](https://dbeaver.io/)
 * [DuckDB](https://duckdb.org/)

 You may also use any other database engine you feel comfortable with however the create database statement may need to be adjusted.
+It maybe also be that some functions are not in your chosen engine or are named differently.

 ## Setup